hxt-tg/cimnet/README.md

 # CimNet

-_Version: 0.1.3_
+_Version: 0.1.4_

 CimNet is a pure C++ library for simulations on complex networks.
-It follow the standard of `C++11`.
+It follows the standard of `C++11`.

 CimNet provides features below:

 - easy-to-use tools for creation and modification of complex networks;
 - storing self-defined data into nodes and edges;
 - several implementations of typical networks;
-- the ability to inherite and expand your own network structures.
+- the ability to inherit and expand your own network structures.

 ## Install